 By this stage, you’ll have identified the specific type of candidate you’re looking for within the Financial technology job market.
 Bringing in candidates simply to see how they might fit is a waste of your time and theirs.
 Preparation is key.

 Finalizing the specifications of a new role before commencing a recruitment campaign means most of the hard work will have been completed before it comes time to meeting your first candidate.
 Having a clear focus, and being organized, will leave a good impression with the candidates also.
 The decision making process of hiring a new recruit can prove challenging but being armed with a structured and detailed position description and deep knowledge of the role will ultimately result in your success.

-Ania del Rosario is the Operations Manager at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.
+Hasan Gulfaraz is an Associate Director at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.

 You can download their FREE comprehensive guide on “The Complete Guide to Hiring Fintech & Data Talent – 5 Proven Steps to Secure the Best Candidates Possible” here.
 Alternatively you can view the Datasearch Consulting website or contact them directly on email@example.com for a more detailed discussion.